raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

     sleep(300) # wait 5 minutes
 ```

-Then you can use this command to create a timelapse (you will need to install the libav-tools package first).
+Then, *once you get your images back from the ISS*,  you can use this command to create a timelapse (you will need to install the libav-tools package first).

 ```bash
 avconv -r 10 -i image%04d.jpg -r 10 -vcodec libx264 -crf 20 -g 15 timelapse.mp4
 ```
+This is definitely a post-eperiment processing step.
+You should not use your 3 hour experiment time on the ISS to try to build a timelapse movie!